Draft of Law of Patient‘s Rights

 CIPRs shall be composed of patients (or groups of patients), local representatives, lawyers and health care workers provided that health care workers do not make up more than half of the membership of the committee.

-The constitution and management of the CIPRs shall be determined by government ordinance.
+The constitution and management of the CIPRs shall be determined by government ordinance. - (d) CIPR investigation procedures and the courts

-The CIPR, where it is deemed necessary, will investigate requesting the medical institution or the health care workers to provide oral and written reports and submit the medical records etc. and will report on concrete measures to be taken or make public the nature of the rights violation.
+- The CIPR, where it is deemed necessary, will investigate requesting the medical institution or the health care workers to provide oral and written reports and submit the medical records etc. and will report on concrete measures to be taken or make public the nature of the rights violation.

 A patient's petition to the CIPR and subsequent investigation shall not hinder the right to bring an action in a court of law.